juange87/TODOProjects/README.md

 Evaluation of simple classes which contains certain logic

+### Unit Testing

+Some UI tests using Espresso library.

 ### ScreenShot Testing

 This kind of tests verify the UI of certain app recording a screenshot over an activity and verify it on CI system.